 Dog owners are looking more and more to alternative forms of medicine to cure whatever ails their pets.

-Alternative medicine is gaining in popularity across the board as costs for traditional healthcare rise and interest in healthier practices increase.
+Alternative medicine for dogs is gaining in popularity as costs for traditional healthcare rise and interest in healthier practices increase.

-Dog owners are looking for less expense, less invasive, more natural forms of therapy to bring relief for pain and illness for their pets.
+Dog owners are looking for less expensive, less invasive, more natural forms of therapy to bring relief for pain and illness for their pets.

 Some owners believe that alternative medicine is every bit as effective as traditional medicine and a lot safer for their dogs.
 Others are not convinced but are at least open to considering alternative options.